Water Science Forum Bursaries

 - Assist in research relating to water science projects in general

 Please note that activities are not restricted to those above only.
 However, the activity needs to contain a high proportion of water related chemical science which contributes to water sustainability (environment, economic, social) and have an identifiable practical application.
 In order to provide maximum benefit to as many members as possible, the bursary is restricted to one successful application per member.
-Applicants have to be members of the Royal Society of Chemistry, and preferably members of the Water Science Forum.
+Applicants must be members of the Royal Society of Chemistry, and also should be members of the Water Science Forum.

 The Water Science Bursary

-This bursary is to support Royal Society of Chemistry members undertaking water science research at any stage of their career.
+This bursary is to support Royal Society of Chemistry members undertaking water science research at an early stage of their career.
 In particular, applications are encouraged from members aiming to achieve Registered Science Technician (RSciTech) or Registered Scientist (RSci) status.

 The Water Science Bursary is awarded to researchers engaged in projects that involve application of chemical sciences in the management of the water cycle, and the impact these activities have on the environment.
 Awards of up to £2,000 per year are available in relation to the following activities: